MicrosoftDocs/bot-docs/articles/bot-service-quickstart-create-bot.md

 Thanks to the template, your project contains all the code that's necessary to create the bot in this quickstart.
 You don't need any other code to test your bot.

-> [!NOTE]
-> If you create a `Core` bot, you'll need a LUIS language model.
-You can create a language model at [luis.ai](https://www.luis.ai).
-After creating the model, update the configuration file.

 > [!div class="nextstepaction"]
 > [I created an echo bot](#start-your-bot) [I ran into an issue](https://microsoft.qualtrics.com/jfe/form/SV_6D4KLPZc2jTIa2O?Product=BotSDK&Page=bot-service-quickstart-create-bot&Section=create-a-bot&PLanguage=Java)